US revokes visas of Palestinian president and other officials ahead of UN General Assembly

 The State Department said representatives assigned to the Palestinian Authority mission at the United Nations would be granted waivers under the U.S. host country agreement with the U.N. so they can continue their New York-based operations.

+The Trump administration has pursued a crackdown on some of those who have legal permission to come to the U.S., and at times the standard for releasing once-privileged information on canceled visas seems to have been relaxed to make a public point.

+For instance, the State Department’s No. 2 diplomat posted on social media when the U.S. pulled visas for British punk-rap duo Bob Vylan after they led crowds in chanting “death” to the Israeli military.

-The Palestinian ambassador to the U.N., Riyad Mansour, told reporters Friday that Abbas planned to lead the delegation to the U.N. meetings and was expected to address the General Assembly — as he has done for many years.
+The Palestinian ambassador to the U.N., Riyad Mansour, told reporters Friday that Abbas had planned to lead the delegation to the U.N. meetings and had been expected to address the General Assembly — as he has done for many years.

-He also was expected to attend a high-level meeting co-chaired by France and Saudi Arabia on Sept.
+He also had been expected to attend a high-level meeting co-chaired by France and Saudi Arabia on Sept.
 22 about a two-state solution, which calls for Israel living side-by-side with an independent Palestine.

 Associated Press writer Edith M. Lederer at the United Nations contributed to this report.